 3000-LEVEL COURSES The following courses are open to students in the third and fourth years of study.
-Students must complete at least one 2000-level course before taking a 3000-level course.
+Students must successfully complete at least one 2000-level course before taking a 3000-level course.
 FINE3011 The image in the era of religious reformations (6 credits) In the 17th century, the visual arts of Europe continued to be shaped by the political, social and cultural convulsions that had broken out during the Protestant Reformation.
 This course examines the impact of changing religious practices, concerns and controversies in early modern Europe, with a focus on the second half of the 16th Century and the first half of the 17th.
 We will examine the phenomenon of iconoclasm, and the emergence of religious images that responded to specifically Protestant concerns.
 South of the Alps and Pyrenees, we will look at the concerns surrounding the sacred image in Catholic societies as its religious functions became increasingly hard to reconcile with its artistic qualities, at the impact of the Catholic Reformation, censorship, mystic visions, naturalism, and the development of the Baroque style.
 Artists covered include Michelangelo, Caravaggio, Annibale Carracci, Rubens and Bernini.
+This course incorporates a mandatory field trip to Madrid during the reading week.
 Assessment: 100% coursework.

-FINE3012 Cross-cultural interactions in the 19th century (6 credits) Tracing the rise of global visual cultures, this course examines artistic interactions between Western and non-Western cultures brought on by colonialism, diplomacy and war, trade, and scientific exploration in the period 1750-1900.
+Prerequisite: At least one 2000-level Fine Arts course.
+FINE3012 Cross-cultural interactions in the nineteenth century (6 credits) Tracing the rise of global visual cultures, this course examines artistic interactions between Western and non-Western cultures brought on by colonialism, diplomacy and war, trade, and scientific exploration in the period 1750-1900.
 We study various ways in which European and American artists responded to the cultures they encountered elsewhere in the world, as well as how non-Westerners responded to the West.
 Emphasis is placed on the varied processes of cultural interaction and on the importance of such interaction for the development of modernity in different cultural contexts.
 Major non-Western regions to be studied might include China, Japan, India, the Near East, and elsewhere.
 Assessment: 100% coursework.

-FINE3013 Hong Kong art workshop (6 credits)

-This course will introduce Hong Kong art and related aspects of Hong Kong visual culture.
+Prerequisite: At least one 2000-level Fine Arts course.
+FINE3013 Hong Kong art workshop (6 credits) This course will introduce Hong Kong art and related aspects of Hong Kong visual culture.
 It will be taught in a workshop format, and will provide the opportunity for students to develop skills in art criticism as well as an understanding of Hong Kong art history.
 Assessment: 100% coursework.

+Prerequisite: At least one 2000-level Fine Arts course.
 FINE3014 The whys of where: an East Asian art history of imaginative geographies (6 credits) This course will examine the relationship between image-making and cultural encounters at regional and trans-national levels, and the role of visual artefacts in the making of real and imaginative geographies.
 The module will begin with 16th century Jesuit missionaries propagating their "universal history" with, amongst many things, world maps, and end with an investigation of modern Chinese artists' visions of an "East" in the global context.
 Themes will be organized into two or three week classes, which are designed to stimulate students into making comparisons and parallels.
 In each instance, connections, commonalities, and differences are examined as patterns within East Asia, and between Japan and China.
 Assessment: 100% coursework.